Your Directors have the pleasure of presenting their 84th Annual Report on the business

 provided by the financial institutions, banks, customers, suppliers and other business

 associates.
-Thanks to our Company`s employees for their tireless efforts
+We would like to thank our Companys employees for their tireless efforts

 and high degree of commitment and dedication.
-Your Directors especially appreciate the continued
+Your Directors especially appreciate the

 ||On behalf of the Board,

 ||Dinesh B Patel